axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   `bitcoin outpoint confirmation result is`

-You can search it using `docker logs -f axelar-core 2>&1 | grep -e outpoint`.
+You can search it using `docker logs -f axelar-core 2>&1 | grep -a -e outpoint`.

 4. Trigger signing of the transfers to Ethereum